ninja-1337/Personal-Blog/src/pages/faq/index.md

 # What is prerequisite knowledge to become a WEB3 Developer?

 # What is the aproximate time it takes to become a WEB3 Developer?
+There are various answers depending on your experience.
+Lets divide this into 3 different skill levels

 # How Can I utilise my WEB3 Developer knowledge?